Eastern Washington berry grower will pay $350,000 for manager’s assaults and alleged sexual harassment

 An Eastern Washington berry grower will pay $350,000 to state Attorney General Bob Ferguson’s office due to a former manager’s assaults and alleged sexual harassment of several female employees over at least seven years.

-All of the money, agreed to in a consent decree filed simultaneously with a civil complaint this week in Walla Walla Superior Court, will go to the women harmed while working on a 136-acre blueberry farm near the Tri-Cities operated by Great Columbia Berry Farms, according to Ferguson’s office.
+All of the money, agreed to in a consent decree filed simultaneously with a civil complaint Monday in Walla Walla Superior Court, will go to the women harmed while working on a 136-acre blueberry farm near the Tri-Cities operated by Great Columbia Berry Farms, according to Ferguson’s office.

 The company violated the Washington Law Against Discrimination and the federal Civil Rights Act by letting the conduct continue, Ferguson charged in the complaint.